Whitematter

 • ONNX export

-One-click deploy to AWS EC2 - provisions an instance, uploads the binary, exposes a REST inference endpoint.
+The deployment path can provision an AWS EC2 instance, upload the binary, and expose a REST inference endpoint.

 Reference Models

 All three use only Whitematter's layer primitives.
-Reading the source is how you learn what these architectures actually are - not abstractions over abstractions, but the literal matrix operations.
+Reading the source shows the matrix operations directly.

-The web platform exists so the framework doesn't require a C++ toolchain to use.
-But the framework exists because the learning is in the implementation.
+The web UI exists so the framework does not require a C++ toolchain to try.